fjl005/bggn213/class11/class11.md

 Revisit the PDB
 ---------------

-Q1.Open RStudio and begin a new class11 project within your GitHub tacked directory/folder from last day.
+Q1.
+Open RStudio and begin a new class11 project within your GitHub tacked directory/folder from last day.
 Make sure “Create a git repository” option is NOT ticked.
 This is because we want to use the same git repository as we used last day and not start a new one - if you are not sure what this means ask Barry now!

 Download a CSV file from <http://www.rcsb.org/stats/summary> on 2019-05-08